-Six months ended Fiscal year ended
+Ni ne months ended Fiscal year ended

-January 31, 2018 July 31, 2017
+April 30, 2018 July 31, 2017

 Beginning balance \$ 3,576 \$ 3,517

-Provision for doubtful accounts 1,593 2,775
+Provision for doubtful accounts 1,989 2,775

-Write-offs, net (1,383) (2,716)
+Write-offs, net (3,658) (2,716)

-Ending balance \$ 3,786 \$ 3,576
+Ending balance \$ 1,907 \$ 3,576

 For the Clinical Labs segment, the allowance for doubtful accounts represents amounts that the Company does not expect to collect after the Company has exhausted its collection procedures.
 The Company estimates its allowance for doubtful accounts in the period the related services are billed and reduces the allowance in future accounting periods based on write-offs during those periods.
 The Company bases the estimate for the allowance on the evaluation of historical experience of accounts going to collections and the net amounts not received.
 Accounts going to collection include the balances, after receipt of the approved settlements from third party payers, for the insufficient diagnosis information received from the ordering physician which result in denials of payment and our estimate of the uncollected portion of receivables from self-payers, including deductibles and copayments, which are subject to credit risk and patients' ability to pay.
 The Company fully reserves through its contractual allowances amounts that have not been written off because the payer's filing date deadline has not occurred or the collection process has not been exhausted.
 The Company adjusts the historical collection analysis for recoveries, if any, on an on-going basis.
+The allowance for doubtful accounts as a percentage of total accounts receivable at April 30, 2018 and July 31, 2017 was 11.7% and 19.1%, respectively.
+As of April 30, 2018, the Company recorded a reclassification of approximately \$1.7 million, which reduced the allowance for doubtful accounts and increased the allowance for contractual allowances; both accounts are netted against accounts receivable on the consolidated balance sheet.